anikalindtner/unicornpowerlove/pecha-kucha-talk.md

 ###Travis CI

-Travis not only has one of the cutest maskots [SLIDE 3] i've ever seen, WHICH kinda resembles one of their founders, Sven Fuchs quite a lot, but they  are also doing amazing work.
-They are running tests for your code and deploy it, so you don't have to worry about that.
+Travis not only has one of the cutest maskots [SLIDE 3] i've ever seen,( WHICH kinda resembles one of their founders, Sven Fuchs quite a lot, but ) they are running tests for your code and deploy it, so you don't have to worry about that.
 One of the reasons, I love them, is that Travis has always been rooted in the Open Source community and that they supported Rails Girls form the first minute.
 [SLIDE 4] Sven Fuchs and Konstantin Haase for example have coached and mentored on many events and been especially involved with Rails Girls Berlin.

 ###Rails Girls Berlin